 As discussed previously, a pn junction diode and a light-generated current are required to model a solar cell.
-Hence, the simplest solar cell consists of a pn junction diode connected in parallel with the currrent source — shown below in Figure 1.
+Hence, the simplest solar cell consists of a pn junction diode connected in parallel with the currrent source.

 There are 2 major, important parameters to understand the performance characteristic of a PV cell.
 They are:

-Some important factors responsible for the performance and efficiency of a solar cell are given blow:
+Some important factors responsible for the performance and efficiency of a solar cell are given below:

 With such basic ideas, even a customer can determine the performance of a solar cell.
 In the next part of this series, a converter topology used in the PV system will be briefly describe.